meghan-king/plioceneSeaLevel/README.md

 # Figures
 Contains MATLAB .m files for Figures 2-7.

--Figure 1 was entirely drawn in Adobe Illustrator so there is no code associated with it.
+Figure 1 was entirely drawn in Adobe Illustrator so there is no code associated with it.
 Figures 3,4,6 and 7 will need the cbrewer MATLAB package in order to plot the Guassian Grids.

 # IceModel
 Contains MATLAB .m, .mat files as well as a .txt and several binary files.

--_Kingetal2024_IceModel_Code.m_ is the code to run the ice model.
+_Kingetal2024_IceModel_Code.m_ is the code to run the ice model.

--_Kingetal2024_IceModel_Inputs18O.txt_ is an input into the ice model.
+_Kingetal2024_IceModel_Inputs18O.txt_ is an input into the ice model.
 It is a .txt file containing a portion of the LR04 d18O stack.

--_Kingetal2024_IceModel_InputIceGeometries1.m_ and _Kingetal2024_IceModel_InputIceGeometries1.m_ are inputs into the ice model.
+_Kingetal2024_IceModel_InputIceGeometries1.m_ and _Kingetal2024_IceModel_InputIceGeometries1.m_ are inputs into the ice model.
 They are MATLAB workspaces containing the ice snapshot geometries.

--_Kingetal2024_IceModel_OutputIceHistories.zip_ is the output from the ice model.
+_Kingetal2024_IceModel_OutputIceHistories.zip_ is the output from the ice model.
 It is a zipped folder containing the ice316 and ice456 binary files from each ice sheet.
 The full ice histories are too large to include here, but are avaialable upon request.

 # SeaLevelModel
 Contains a FORTRAN .f90 file as well as several binary and .txt files.